ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once a set of Clients have uploaded their reports to the Leader, the Leader can send them to the Helpers to be verified and aggregated.
 Verification of a set of reports is referred to as an aggregation job.
-Each aggregation job is associated with exactly one DAP task, and a DAP task will have many aggregation jobs.
+Each aggregation job is associated with exactly one DAP task, and a DAP task can have many aggregation jobs.
 In order to enable the system to handle very large batches of reports, this process can be parallelized by dividing the preparation of a batch's reports into multiple aggregation jobs.